RareSkills/blog/uniswap-v2-router/uniswap-v2-router.md

 The Router contracts provide a user-facing mechanism for swapping tokens with slippage protection, possibly across multiple pools, and add support for trading ETH and fee-on-transfer tokens (in Router02).
 Depositing liquidity does not need to account for fee-on-transfer tokens because Uniswap only credits for what was actually transferred into the pool.

 The depositing liquidity functions ensure the user only deposits at the exact ratio of the pool.
-Removing liquidity can be as simple as transferring LP tokens to the router then burning them, or include unwrapping WETH and withdrawing fee on transfer tokens.
+Removing liquidity can be as simple as transferring LP tokens to the router then burning them, or include unwrapping WETH and withdrawing fee-on-transfer tokens.

 Additionally, support for gas free approvals via ERC20 Permit are included.